zriyansh/signoz.io/docs/configuration/deep_storage.md

 Local storage does not work in containers.
 Must setup other deep storage systems like S3
 :::

+## For docker-compose setup
+1. Uncomment the S3 config section and comment the local storage section in below file `signoz/deploy/docker/environment_tiny/common`

+2. Provide the needed details in the file to configure S3 setup.

+3. Re-install SigNoz by running `./install.sh` again at `signoz/deploy/` folder.

+## For Helm Chart setup
 To set up S3, confiigure below params in `druid.configVars` section in `deploy/kubernetes/platform/values.yaml`:
 ```
     druid_storage_type: s3